Not infrequently, when someone takes a look at my barefoot shoes, they will say:

 To me, this makes perfect sense.
 Our feet are a complex combination of muscles, tendons, bones, and ligaments.
 Strengthening the muscles helps everything to function the way it should.

 I’m not a scientist or a podiatrist.
-But when I look at the research, it seems like the problem for many cases of flat foot isn’t that the foot needs support.
-That is, the “cure” for the problem is not putting your foot in a cast (which is essentially what an orthotic is), it’s using it— which strengthens it.
+But when I look at the research, it seems like the problem for many cases of flat feet isn’t that the foot needs support.
+That is, the “cure” for the problem is not putting your foot in a cast (which is essentially what an orthotic is), It’s making it stronger by using it in the same way that your bicep gets stronger when you do bicep curls.

-Science writer Gina Kolata reports the conclusion reached by Dr. Benno M. Nigg, who is a scientist who studies orthotics: “The idea that [orthotics] are supposed to correct mechanical-alignment problems does not hold up.”
+Science writer Gina Kolata reports the conclusion reached by Dr. Benno M. Nigg, a scientist who studies orthotics: “The idea that [orthotics] are supposed to correct mechanical-alignment problems does not hold up.”

 Are Barefoot Shoes Good for Flat Feet?